Yiwei Wu | 吴依蔚

 🩵How to practice empathy on a nuanced level

-can make all the difference in a user's experience, and it is crucial to approach a contextual situation from all angles.
+Working with such an intense subject as pediatric cancer and the diversity of those it affects has helped me understand the utmost importance of examining users through an empathetic lens.
+Seemingly minute details can make all the difference in a user's experience, and it is crucial to approach a contextual situation from all angles.